 FAQs

 As you have probably already found from your search, there are a very large number of therapists in the Chicago area.
 In addition to the sheer volume of counselors from which to choose, there is a confusing array of types of mental health professionals.
-Tom and Lorena are Clinical Professional Counselors, licensed by the state of Illinois to provide professional counseling and mental health services to individuals, couples, families, groups, and organizations.
+Our therapists are licensed by the state of Illinois to provide professional counseling and mental health services to individuals, couples, families, groups, and organizations.
 These services include:

 • Applying clinical counseling theory and techniques to prevent and alleviate mental and emotional disorders and psychopathology and to promote optimal mental health.